To enjoy the full Mail & Guardian online experience: please upgrade your browser

 It is also oddly placed at the end of the book, prefixed by an essay that starts to complicate the established narrative of the book itself.
 Faces and Phases 2006-2014 thus represents Muholi’s own practice in the mainstream – which, although largely defined by her prominence and influential role as a visual activist, invokes an ambiguous space between the personal and the public, convoluted by how her work operates between activism and commercial spaces such as galleries and art fairs.

-It is not surprising that the publication concludes with a portrait of Muholi herself.
+An authoritative voice It is not surprising that the publication concludes with a portrait of Muholi herself.
 Unlike the other portraits, which appear to be congruous with a specific narrative, her self-portrait presents an optical illusion of the leopard-print shirt she is wearing against a leopard-print background.
 It positions Muholi as an authoritative voice but also as a subject – which, like her work, raises a larger question about her intended audience.

 In other words, given the celebratory and educational context of the book, one has to wonder: On whose shelf will this publication eventually end up?